 What technical analysis indicators should you use (if any) in order to get better results?
-IQ Option can boast an abundance of technical tools.
-It is, therefore, hard, especially for novice traders, to use indicators in a proper way.
+In terms of indicators, IQ Option has so much to offer.
+It is, therefore, hard, especially for novice traders, to choose indicators that suit their trading strategy and use them in a proper way.

 A lot of professional traders agree that overabundance of indicators is likely to distract you and make you lose money.
 According to them, the rule is to keep your trading system simple — two to three indicators maximum, if any.